Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Abstract

 \section{Abstract}

-The Lott-Sturm-Villani curvature-dimension condition $\cd(K,N)$ provides a synthetic notion for a metric-measure space to have curvature bounded from below by $K$ and dimension bounded from above by $N$.
+The Lott-Sturm-Villani curvature-dimension condition $\cd(K,N)$ provides a synthetic notion for a metric measure space to have curvature bounded from below by $K$ and dimension bounded from above by $N$.
 It was proved by Juillet in \cite{MR4201410} that a large class of \sr manifolds do not satisfy the $\cd(K,N)$ condition, for any $K\in\R$ and $N\in(1,\infty)$.
 However, his result does not cover the case of almost-Riemannian manifolds.
-In this paper, we address the problem of disproving the $\cd$ condition in this setting, providing a new strategy which allows us to contradict the $1$-dimensional version of the $\cd$ condition.
-In particular, we prove that $2$-dimensional almost-Riemannian manifolds and strongly regular almost-Riemannian manifolds do not satisfy the $\cd(K,N)$ condition for any $K\in\R$ and $N\in(1,\infty)$.
+In this paper, we address the problem of disproving the $\cd$ condition in this setting, providing a new strategy which allows us to contradict the one-dimensional version of the $\cd$ condition.
+In particular, we prove that $2$-dimensional almost-Riemannian manifolds and strongly regular almost-Riemannian manifolds do not satisfy the $\cd(K,N)$ condition for any $K\in\R$ and $N\in(1,\infty)$. \\ \textbf{Keywords}: sub-Riemannian geometry, almost-Riemannian manifolds, curvature-dimension condition. \\ \textbf{AMS subject classifications}: 53C17, 53C22, 49J52, 53C23. \\ \textbf{Data availability statement}: All data generated or analysed during this study are included in this published article.